kullrich/taxadb2/docs/taxadb2/download.rst

 MySQL
 ^^^^^

+Note: This part was not tested as compared to the original implementation `taxadb <https://github.com/HadrienG/taxadb>`

 Creating databases is a very vendor specific task. **Peewee**, as most ORMs, can create tables but not databases.
 In order to use taxadb with **MySQL**, you'll have to create the database yourself.